RomansVeveris/sellfy-table-test/README.md

 ## Requirements

-- Node.js (tested on version 22.x)
+- Node.js v18 or higher (tested on version 22.x)
 - NPM

 ## How to run application